- Share this article on Facebook

 - Show additional share options

 - Share this article on Tumblr

 A war of words has erupted over Ellen DeGeneres’ decision to continue filming her syndicated talk show during the writers strike.
-Such rifts suggest just how divided positions and actions by show business players are likely to become if the strike drags on.

 Meanwhile, Jay Leno’s refusal to cross the picket lines is leading his show’s producers to consider using guest hosts and other alternatives.

 In other strike developments, Warner Bros.
 TV became the latest studio Friday to send out suspension letters to its writers, informing them that their pay is being put on hold because of the strike.

 Industry sources describe the letters as cordial, a label also used for the notifications sent by ABC Studios.
 That is in contrast to the breach-of-contract notices sent by CBS Paramount and the suspension letters sent by 20th Century Fox TV to showrunners.
 Both are said to include language about the studios’ reserving the right to take action if the hyphenates don’t perform their producing duties.